What Is the Difference Between Medical Malpractice and Wrongful Death?

 Medical malpractice could cause a patient serious injury, illness, or death.
 If the incident was not fatal, the patient would only have grounds for a medical malpractice lawsuit.
 If, however, the defendant’s negligence took the life of the patient, surviving family members may have grounds for medical malpractice and wrongful death.
 A wrongful death lawsuit is typically the better legal option after the preventable death of a patient in Nevada.

-The Definition of Wrongful Death in Nevada
+What Is The Definition of Wrongful Death in Las Vegas?

 In Nevada, the law considers a death wrongful if the negligent, reckless, or intentional conduct of another party caused it.
 A wrongful death claim is a civil action certain surviving family members or the personal representative of the estate can file in pursuit of monetary damages for losses.
 If medical malpractice causes a loved one’s death, a surviving spouse, domestic partner, children, or parents may file a wrongful death claim.
 Other individuals may also have this right, if they can prove they were dependent on the deceased person.